voken1/docs/whitepaper/application_description_and_economic_model.rst

 Accelerating traffic is more expensive, while ordinary traffic is cheaper.

-CDN needs node storage and outlet traffic, and VPN service needs both downlink and uplink traffic to complete proxy forwarding, that is, the client traffic of 100GB is about equal to the node traffic of 200GB (100GB upstream 100GB downlink).
+CDN needs node storage and outlet traffic, and VPN service needs both down-link and up-link traffic to complete proxy forwarding, that is, 100GB client traffic is about equal to the traffic of 200GB on the service-side (100GB up-link 100GB down-link).

 Therefore, 100 GB client traffic flow, anchored to 1 Voken, also coincides with the actual intrinsic use value.